ethersphere/bee-docs/docs/access-the-swarm/host-your-website.md

 ---

 :::tip
-Comfortable with nodeJS and javascript?
+Comfortable with nodeJS and JavaScript?
 Check out [swarm-cli](/docs/working-with-bee/bee-tools), a command line tool you can use to easily interact with your Bee node!
 :::

 Bee treats ENS as a first class citizen, wherever you can use a Swarm reference, you can also use an ENS domain where the `content` ENS Resolver record is set to be a `bzz://` reference.